BGoldenberg161/SuperSkierBro/README.md

         }
     }
 ```
 To condense I kept the game loop function out of the object above.
 I moved this function into the object to clean up the main game loop and make it easier to read.
-Keeping all functionality relative to each character within it.
+Keeping all functionality relative to each character contained within it.

+### Character Images
+After searching for hours online for something resembling the characters I had in my mind, I changed paths and decided to draw my own!
+Althought this was a daunting task at first, I am mighty impressed with myself!
+The process was rather drawn out, but I love how it turned out so I will detail what happened for each character below:
+1. Draw them in pencil
+2. Give them a darker outline with a marker
+3. Take a picture phone
+4. Import to Gimp
+5. Cut out, color, and scale character
+____
+## Thanks for Playing!
+Any feedback is welcomed and appreciated.
+Feel free to fork and clone this repo.
+Although I am busy, I will periodically check in for any pull requests!
+I would love for this game to continue to improve over time, but at the very least...
+Enjoy!